L'Avventura

 L'Avventura was nominated for numerous awards and was awarded the Jury Prize at the 1960 Cannes Film Festival.
-The film made Monica Vitti an international star.
+The film made Vitti an international star.
 According to an Antonioni obituary, the film "systematically subverted the filmic codes, practices and structures in currency at its time".
 L'Avventura is the first film of a trilogy by Antonioni, followed by La Notte (1961) and L'Eclisse (1962).
 It has appeared on Sight & Sound's list of the critics' top ten greatest films ever made three times in a row: It was voted second in 1962, fifth in 1972 and seventh in 1982.
-In 2010, it was ranked #40 in Empire magazine's "The 100 Best Films of World Cinema".
+In 2010, it was ranked number 40 on Empire magazine's "The 100 Best Films of World Cinema".
 The film would go on to influence several arthouse directors, including Apichatpong Weerasethakul, Jia Zhangke, and Hirokazu Kore-eda.

 Plot

-Anna (Lea Massari) and her friend Claudia (Monica Vitti) meet up at Anna's father's villa before embarking on a yachting trip along the Mediterranean.
-They head into Rome to meet Anna's boyfriend, Sandro, near Pons Fabricius.
-While Claudia waits downstairs, Anna and Sandro make love in his house.
-Sandro then drives the two women to the coast where they join two affluent couples for their voyage.
+Three wealthy Italians—Anna, her boyfriend Sandro, and her friend Claudia—plan a Mediterranean yacht trip to celebrate Sandro's return from a long business trip.
+Before leaving, Anna visits her father, who senses that her relationship with Sandro is not going well.
+When Anna meets Sandro in Rome, the reunion is distant and awkward.
+Even so, the two eventually make love in his house while Claudia waits.

+Sandro drives the two women to the coast, where they join the other members of their voyage, two affluent couples who also have difficult relationships.
 The next day, the group reaches the Aeolian Islands, and Anna jumps into the water for a swim.
-Sandro follows her when she claims to have seen a shark, only to find out later that it was a lie.
+Sandro follows her when she claims to have seen a shark, only to discover later that it was a lie.
+The group tours a desolate island with steep cliffs.
+Anna tells Sandro that she is unhappy with his frequent business trips, but he dismisses her concerns and takes a nap on the rocks.

-During their trip, Anna confides in Sandro about her unhappiness with his frequent business trips, but he dismisses her concerns and takes a nap on the rocks.
-Later, Corrado (James Addams) becomes concerned about the weather and decides to leave the island.
-However, Anna goes missing, and Sandro brushes it off as typical behavior.
-They search the island but find nothing.
-Sandro, Corrado, and Claudia stay behind to continue the search, while the others notify the authorities.
-As they search, Sandro takes offense when Claudia suggests his neglect may have played a role in Anna's disappearance.
+Anna goes missing.
+Sandro brushes it off as typical behavior, but when she fails to reappear, the group searches the island for her, to no avail.
+Sandro, Corrado and Claudia stay behind to continue the search, while the others notify the authorities.
+Claudia suggests to Sandro that his neglect may have played a role in Anna's disappearance, offending Sandro.
+The police and Anna's father arrive, but they cannot find Anna either.

-The police conduct a thorough search but find nothing, and Anna's father arrives.
-Sandro decides to investigate nearby smugglers, but before leaving, he kisses Claudia, startling her.
-She decides to search other islands alone, and they agree to meet up later in Palermo.
-Sandro realizes that the smugglers have no information about Anna's disappearance.
-When Claudia arrives, they meet at the train station, and their attraction is evident, but Claudia urges him to leave.
-She boards a train to Palermo, and as it departs, Sandro jumps aboard.
+Claudia and Sandro split up to continue the search.
+Sandro decides to investigate local smugglers, while Claudia decides to search the remaining islands alone.
+They agree to meet up later in Palermo, but Sandro startles Claudia by kissing her before leaving.
+The smugglers have no information about Anna's disappearance.

+Sandro and Claudia meet at the train station.
+Their mutual attraction is evident.
+To avoid Sandro, Claudia boards a train to Palermo and asks him to stay behind.
+Sandro considers it, but boards the train anyway.
 Claudia is annoyed, but Sandro sees no sense in sacrificing their attraction.
 Claudia is troubled by how easily things can change.
 Sandro relents and gets off the train at Castroreale.